ohadkel/TimeStretch2X/README.md

   2. Apply PSOLA on each subband independently.
   3. Sum the subbands.

 See `main.py` for a simple usage example.
+See samples for a few input / output samples.

 The algorithm may easily be extended to arbitrary time stretching (the PSOLA method should be adjusted accordingly).